 How We Tested These Apps

-We evaluated each parental control app across five key criteria:
+We evaluated each parental control app across five key criteria.
+For a complete guide to all YouTube protection methods, see our [YouTube parental controls guide](/youtube-parental-controls).

 - YouTube filtering effectiveness: How well does it block inappropriate content?